tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-what-does-the-lock-icon.md

 As you can see there is a lock on the encrypted stored procedure

-Now, let&#8217;s create a new user with data reader and writer permissions
+Now, let's create a new user with data reader and writer permissions

 sql
 USE [master]